matouk1114/prep_basics/test-yourself-answers.md

 *Contributed by [Matt Davis](http://github.com/chiewieee)*

 #### What is Vim?
+It is a text edition for unix. it is actually a clone of the unix vi editor from Billy Joy.
+It is designed to be used from both a standalone app and form a command line interface as well.

 Text editor that often causes debates with emacs lovers.
 *Contributed by [Michelle Ho](http://github.com/michelleyho)*